Numismatic Glossary - A

 Coin nomination from Afghanistan, used sinds 1926.
 From 1926-1931 in silver, after that in nickel steel struck.

-This refers to the amount of pure gold in a coin, medal or bar.
-Any alloys are part of the gross weight of a gold coin, but not part of the AGW.
+An infrequently used term for the weight of pure gold that is in a coin, medal or bar.
+In contrast, the gross weight of a gold coin includes the weight of alloys.

 Small golden coin from Ceylon (Sri Lanka) made in the 9th and 10th century on the front is the goddess Lakshmi with a flower vase.